dini-ag-kim/avram/README.md

 ## Test Suite

-Subdirectory `tests` contains a set of example schemas and records that implementors of Avram validation libraries can use to test their validators.
+Subdirectory `test` contains a set of example schemas and records that implementors of Avram validation libraries can use to test their validators.
 The directory contains a number of `.yaml` test files which logically group a set of test cases.
 The structure can best be illustrated with an example: